athms/xai-brain-decoding-benchmark/README.md

 Thomas, A. W., Ré, C., & Poldrack, R. A. (2022).
 Comparing interpretation methods in mental state decoding analyses with deep learning models. arXiv preprint arXiv:2205.15581.

-*I'm still in the process of setting-up this repository; some bugs are therefore possible/likely.
+**Beware:** *I'm still in the process of setting up this repository; some bugs are therefore possible/likely.
 In case things don't work as expected, please open up a respective Issue*

 ## Project organization